MSc Mathematics and Finance

 This course may be taken full- or part-time.
 It introduces you to the more mathematical areas of asset pricing theory and financial risk management.

-The project may be an internship, where you work full-time for 3 months or so, or a collaborative arrangement where you work at College and visit the company on a regular basis to discuss the project.
+The project may be an internship, where you work full-time, or a collaborative arrangement where you work at the College and visit the company on a regular basis for project discussions.

-Whichever route you choose, you will be assigned an academic project supervisor who will be a member of staff of the Department of Mathematics.
+Whichever route you choose, you will be assigned an academic project supervisor who will be a member of staff of the Mathematical Finance section.

 - Stochastic Processes